Onam 2019 Special: Top 5 Onam Songs Of Malayalam Cinema!

 - Thiruvaavaniraavu (Jacobinte Swargarajyam)

-Thiruvaavaniraavu from the 2016-released superhit Jacobinte Swargarajyam is one of the most loved Onam songs of recent time.
+Thiruvaavaniraavu from the 2016-released superhit Jacobinte Swargarajyam is one of the most loved Onam songs of recent times.
 The chartbuster, which is sung by Sithara, Unni Menon, and Meera Scharma, is composed by Shaan Rahman and penned by Manu Manjith.

 - Poovili Poovili (Vishukkani)

-Poovili Poovili is undoubtedly one of the all-time favourite Onam film songs for the most of the Keralites.
+Poovili Poovili is undoubtedly one of the all-time favourite Onam film songs for most of the Keralites.
 This highly popular song, which is sung by Dr. KJ Yesudas and chorus, is from the 1977-released movie Vishukkani.
 Poovili Poovili is penned by Sreekumaran Thampi and composed by Salil Chowdhary.

 - Onapoove Omalpoove (Ee Gaanam Marakkumo)